ampl/ampl.github.io/docs/source/solvers/xpress/options.md

            multiple integer solutions.
       32 - local search without an objective function 64 - local search with an auxiliary objective function

+mip:heurshiftprop (heurshiftprop)
+      Determines whether the Shift-and-propagate primal heuristic should be executed immediately after presolve:

+      -1 - Automatic choice (default)
+      0  - No
+      1  - Yes.

 mip:heurthreads (heurtreads)
       Number of threads to dedicate to running heuristics on the root node: